 Find out more about the English language entry requirements >

-The Academic English Preparation (AEP) programme provides entry into ANU Access English, Foundation Extended, Foundation Standard and Diploma programs.
+The Academic English Preparation (AEP) programme provides entry into ANU Access English, Foundation Studies Extended, Foundation Studies Standard, Foundation Studies Rapid and ANU Diploma programs.

 - AEP 4